magnetikonline/action-aws-iam-assume-role/README.md

-# GitHub Action AWS assume role
+# Action AWS IAM assume role

 Action that allows for the `sts:AssumeRole` of an IAM role via the following methods: